 This survey course is an introduction to basic robotics concepts including the types of hardware and software required to sense, navigate, and manipulate objects in the real world.
 Students will explore robotic systems using a Scorbot ERIII robotic work cell and put course concepts into practice using the Mindstorms NXT robot platform.
 This course will include robot competition events where students will apply what they have learned in the course.
-This introductory course is open to all students.
-(Lab Fee: \$75.)
+This introductory course is open to all students, and fulfills the Computer Proficiency GE Requirement.
+(Lab Fee: \$75)